Battlefield 1942: Expansions

 Two expansion packs would be released for Battlefield 1942, Battlefield 1942: The Road to Rome (adding the Italian Front) and Battlefield 1942: Secret Weapons of WWII, both adding various new gameplay modes, maps, and game concepts.
 The Road to Rome focuses on the Italian battles, allowing players to play as the Free French forces or as the Royal Italian Army.
 Secret Weapons of WWII focuses on prototypical, experimental, and rarely used weapons and vehicles (such as jet packs), and added subfactions to the German and British Armies, the German Elite Troops and British Commandos.
-Accompany each were patches to the base game that fixed bugs, and added extra content (such as the Battle of Britain map) to the base game.
+Accompanying each were patches to the base game that fixed bugs, and added extra content (such as the Battle of Britain map) to the base game.
 Battlefield 1942 Deluxe Edition includes the original game and Battlefield 1942: The Road To Rome, and the Battlefield 1942: World War II Anthology added Battlefield 1942: Secret Weapons of WWII expansion pack.
 Battlefield 1942: The Complete Collection later added Battlefield Vietnam and Battlefield Vietnam WWII Mod.